 Yes.
 Regardless of a 401(k) plan’s safe harbor status, a profit-sharing contribution must satisfy the 401(a)(4) nondiscrimination test.
 While a pro-rata or permitted disparity formula will generally pass this test automatically, a “new comparability” formula must pass the 401(a)(4) “general test.”

-Can an Additional Discretionary Match Also Exempt from the ACP Test?
+Can an Additional Discretionary Match Also be Exempt from the ACP Test?

 It depends.
 If you make a discretionary match in addition to safe harbor contributions, it must meet two conditions to be exempt from the ACP test: